What should the settings be so that clients connected via the WireGuard VPN have access to the Internet?

 interface Wireguard0 security-level private ip nat Wireguard0 system configuration save

-b) In the web interface add permissive rules on the local network interfaces to allow traffic to pass through the network behind the remote router.
+b) In the web interface, add permit rules on the local network interfaces to allow traffic to pass through the network behind the remote router.
 Permission to send traffic to the VPN client's local network:

-c) For VPN client, it is necessary to correct the configuration of WireGuard interface.
+c) For a VPN client, it is necessary to correct the configuration of the WireGuard interface.
 It is required to add the address space 0.0.0.0/0 to the allowed networks.
 In the configuration of the interface itself, enable the 'Use for accessing the Internet' option and specify the DNS server(s).
-In our example, we specified a public Google DNS server (18.104.22.168), but you can also use local addresses available in the tunnel, such as the address of the VPN server itself (172.16.82.1).
+In our example, we specified a public Google DNS server (188.8.131.52), but you can also use local addresses available in the tunnel, such as the VPN server's address (172.16.82.1).

 Save the setting.